Fragile magnetic order in metallic quasicrystals: Magnetic order

 \section{Magnetic order}

-We now discuss the magnetic states of Ising spins interacting with the averaged RKKY couplings in Tabs. \ref{tab:z3} and \ref{tab:z4}, corresponding to four different fillings of the conduction electrons, $n$.
-We set $J_{1}$ as our energy scale.
+We now discuss the magnetic states of Ising spins interacting with the averaged RKKY couplings in Tabs. \ref{tab:z3} and \ref{tab:z4}, corresponding to four different fillings $n$ of the conduction electrons.
 To solve Eq. \eqref{eq:ising}, we employ classical MC simulations on approximants with $N=239,1393,8119,47321$ and open boundary conditions.
-We perform equilibrium MC simulations using single-site Metropolis updates combined with the parallel tempering method \citep{hukushima96,newman99}.
+Within our scheme, system size and aperiodicity are intertwined.
+As we increase $N$, we increase the effective size of the approximant unit cell, and the limit $N \to \infty$ corresponds to the quasicrystal.
+We perform equilibrium MC simulations combining single-site Metropolis updates with the parallel tempering method \citep{hukushima96,newman99}.
 Usually, we perform $10^{5}$ Monte Carlo steps for thermalization and $5\times10^{5}$ Monte Carlo steps for measurements.